 These credits may be allocated to two 6 credits courses freely chosen among all those offered by the B.A. in Foreign Languages and Literatures or by other B.A. in the Faculty of Humanities.
 Students are encouraged to choose courses that are coherent with the B.A. programme in Foreign Languages and Literatures or other fields in the Humanities.
-Area Courses and General Linguistics are suggested.
+Area Courses, Comparative Literature, Introduction to Italian contemporary Literature and General Linguistics are suggested.
 Alternatively, 3 of these free credits may be allocated to one of the 6 credits area exams; or 6 of these free credits may be allocated to both area exams.
 The remaining 9 or 6 free credits must necessarily be used for another exam.